aikosham/ds-capstone/README.md

 ## Files
 - `Starbucks_Capstone_notebook.ipynb` contains my solution.
 It is also interspersed with markdown documentation to explain my steps.
 - `requirements.txt` contains the exact environment that was used during development (on python 3.8.2)
+- `./data` contains the data files.
+  - `transcript.json` could not be uploaded due to Github data limits, so I uploaded a compressed version of it.

 ### Libraries
 The major libraries used are: